-Events - Last year, MORPC held its annual State of the Region, Powering Our Region Forward, on March 31, 2023.
-The event featured keynote speaker Deputy Assistant Secretary Charles Small, United States Department of Transportation, with nearly 1,000 local leaders and changemakers in attendance.
-It also featured an innovative holographic experience displaying the future of transportation in Central Ohio, unveiled the results of the inaugural Leaders Listen survey, the first in a series, and explored local residents' experiences and desires for transportation in the Central Ohio region.
+MORPC held its annual State of the Region, Powering Our Region Forward, on March 31, 2023.
+The event featured keynote speaker Deputy Assistant Secretary Charles Small, United States Department of Transportation, with nearly 1,000 local leaders and changemakers hattendance.
+The event featured an innovative holographic experience displaying the future of transportation in Central Ohio, and unveiled results of the inaugural Leaders Listen survey, which was the test in a series, and explored local residents' experiences and desires for transportation in the Central Ohio region.

-The MORPC Annual Social Media Summit was held on August 1.
-It brought municipal communications professionals together for presentations that focused on best practices around social media, including Al and Chat GPT, by presenters from the Marketing Al Institute, Hunter Marketing, and the Village of Somerset.
+The MORPC Annual Social Media Summit was held on August 1, bringing municipal communications professionals together for presentations that focused on best practices around social media, including AI and Chat GPT, by presenters from the Marketing Al Institute, Hunter Marketing, and the Village of Somerset.

 The Regional Transportation Safety Forum took place on September 21, 2023.
-The event provides an opportunity for MORPC members and regional partners to discuss safety priorities and hear from experts on their experiences working to improve roadway safety throughout Central Ohio.
-Keynote speaker Councilor John Barth, City of Indianapolis, followed his remarks with a fireside chat, and the program featured a panel of faculty members from The Ohio State University.
+The event provides an opportunity for MORPC members and regional partners to discuss safety priorities and hear from experts on their experiences working to improve toadway safety throughout Central Ohio.
+Keynote speaker Councilor John Barth, City of Indianapolis followed his remarks with a fireside chat, and the program featured a panel of faculty members from The Ohio State University.

-On October 26, MORPC hosted the annual Summit on Sustainability - Collaborate.
+On October 26, MORPC hested the annual Summit on Sustainability - Collaborate.
 Innovate.
-Inspire. - MORPC's signature environmental conference.
-The event drew nearly 600 attendees and featured keynote speaker Todd Brady, Chief Sustainability Officer and Vice President of Global Public Affairs for Intel Corporation, who discussed Intel's global sustainability initiatives, including climate, energy, water, green buildings, and circular economy.
-The conference featured breakout sessions and speakers throughout the day, including Pecha Kucha-style presentations by local community leaders and lunch speaker Mitchell Silver and the presentation of the Regional Sustainability Awards.
+Inspire. -MORPC's signature environmental conference.
+The event drew nearly 600 attendees, and featured keynote speaker Todd Brady, Chief Sustainability Officer and Vice President of Global Public Affairs for Intel Corporation who discussed Intel's global sustainability initiatives, including climate, energy, water, green building, and cheular economy.
+The conference featured breakout sessions, speakers throughout the day, including Pecha Kucha style presentations by local community leaders and lunch speaker Mitchell Silver, and the presentation of the Regional Sustainability Awards.